An utility written by Lee Tudor and hosted by Erland Sommarskog, SQL Server MVP. Latest version 2015-03-15

 @plans can be one of

 Actual.
-Estimated plans only include the estimates from the optimizer, while actual plans includes the actual number of rows processed for each operator and the actual number of executions.
+Estimated plans only include the estimates from the optimizer, while actual plans include the actual number of rows processed for each operator and the actual number of executions.
 If you set @plans to

 Estimated, the result set will only be fragmented in case of recompilations.
 On the other hand, for